JPQuadrado/JPQuadrado/README.md

 ### Hi there 👋
+## My name is João Pedro Corrêa doing Bachelor's degree in Information Systems.

 <!--
 **JPQuadrado/JPQuadrado** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.